Dallinger/Dallinger/docs/source/running_bots.rst

 Test Bot performance
 ********************

-You can test post performance running `python demo.py` from the `/demos` folder
+You can test out the bots as well as the high-level API using the command `python demo.py` run from the `/demos` folder